mbjordan/Colors/README.md

 # Colors.js

-Colors aims to be an easy to use color manipulation library that is lightweight and very functional.
+Colors is an easy to use color manipulation library that is lightweight and very functional.

 [![endorse](https://api.coderwall.com/matthewbj/endorsecount.png)](https://coderwall.com/matthewbj)